aubreyrees/lite-boolean-formulae/README.rst

 **obj in A**

 Returns ``True`` if a literal with label ``obj`` is in ``A`` and ``False`` otherwise.
-Equivelent to, but more efficient than, ``obj not in A.get_literals()``.
+Equivalent to, but more efficient than, ``obj not in A.get_literals()``.

 **obj x not in A**

 Returns ``True`` if a literal with label ``obj`` is not in ``A`` and ``False`` otherwise.
-Equivelent to, but more efficient than, ``obj not in A.get_literals()``.
+Equivalent to, but more efficient than, ``obj not in A.get_literals()``.

 **A.get_literals()**